tmpfs/prism/README.md

 ## Cascade

-It is important to understand how styles are computed.
+It is useful to know the order in which styles are computed.

 1. Default styles are applied.
 2. Global plugins are executed.